urbit/urbit.org/content/grants/bounties/bitcoin-wallet-maintenance.md

 * shoe CLI interface for terminal usage in Urbit
 * general maintenance as bugs arise

-## requirements
+## Requirements

-### skills
+### Skills

-* JS frontend logic (should have substantial experience) *or*
+* Experience with modern React, or
-* Hoon (for backend maintenance and improvement)
+* Hoon experience (for backend maintenance and improvement)

-Both are great.
-We do not need design work per se, since we do have access to some Foundation and Tlon designer time as needed.
+Having both skills is great.

-### time
+### Time Commitment
-* Availability

 - at least 10 hours/week
 - 2-3 months minimum
-  - weekly check-in meeting with ~timluc-miptev (Foundation director)
+- weekly check-in meeting with `~timluc-miptev` (Technical Director at Urbit Foundation)

 ## Compensation

 * 1 star per month initially (assuming ~10 hours/week part-time)
 * more stars can be negotiated if the developer has greater availability and can commit more time